Chambersburg, Pennsylvania: 1775–1858

 Chambersburg was incorporated on March 21, 1803, and declared the County Seat when the State Assembly established a formal government.
 The first courthouse was John Jack's tavern on the Diamond (town square) in 1784, with a permanent courthouse built in 1793, and the first county jail built 1795.
 The "Old Jail" was built in 1818, survived the fire of 1864 and is the oldest jail building in Pennsylvania.
 It was originally used as the sheriff's residence and had the longest continuous use of any jail in the state, operating until 1971.
 Today the Old Jail is a museum and home to the Franklin County – Kittochtinny Historical Society.
 The county's gallows still stand in the jail's courtyard.
+From 1786 to 1879 there were five executions in Franklin County totaling six 6 felons – five for murder and one for rape.

 Much of the town's growth was due to its position as a transportation center, first as the starting point on the Forbes Road to Pittsburgh.
 The U.S. Congress placed Chambersburg on the Philadelphia-Pittsburgh postal road in 1803.
 The road was rebuilt as the Chambersburg-Bedford Turnpike in 1811.
 The Cumberland Valley Railroad was built in 1837 and was the area's center of economic activity for nearly 100 years.
-Until the completion of the Pennsylvania Railroad's main line in 1857, the fastest route from Pittsburgh to Philadelphia was by stagecoach from Pittsburgh to Chambersburg, and then by train to Philadelphia.
+Until the completion of the Pennsylvania Railroad's main line in 1854, the fastest route from Pittsburgh to Philadelphia was by stagecoach from Pittsburgh to Chambersburg, and then by train to Philadelphia.